 The initial categories of industries eligible for the EITE program are set in the law, but the Climate Commitment Act requires Ecology to develop objective criteria for classifying additional or new facilities as EITEs starting in 2027.

-We announced the EITE rulemaking Aug.
-4 and plans to propose rule language in winter 2021.
-The Climate Commitment Act requires the EITE definitions to be adopted by July 1, 2022.
+We announced the EITE rulemaking on Aug.
+4, 2021 and proposed rule language on Dec.
+22. The Climate Commitment Act requires the EITE definitions to be adopted by July 1, 2022.